Latest developments in Cervical Check scandal are doing nothing to restore confidence

 Minister Murphy avoiding realities of the housing crisis

-Labour Party Housing spokesperson, Jan O’Sullivan TD, has accused Minister Murphy of avoiding the harsh realities of the housing crisis.
-Deputy O’Sullivan said: “This morning on RTÉ Radio, Minister for Housing, Eoghan Murphy, stated that while homeless figures are going to rise, his policies to solve the housing crisis are working.
-I’m not sure what…
+Press Archives – Page 103 of 174 – The Labour Party Labour Party Housing spokesperson, Jan O’Sullivan TD, has accused Minister Murphy of avoiding the harsh realities of the housing crisis.
+Deputy O’Sullivan said: “This morning on RTÉ Radio, Minister for Housing, Eoghan Murphy, stated that while homeless figures are going to rise, his policies…

 Read more »